 My favorite place to view the wall – and view from the top of the rampart – was at Porte Saint-Jean, just above Rue Saint-Jean.
 Here, you can see the height of the wall and look through its crenels to the street below.
 You truly get a feel for the protection the walls provided the city.

 They used to be 20 feet higher, which is hard to imagine, seeing how tall they still are today.
 2.8 miles of the walls still stand, at an average of 40 feet high and 20 feet thick.
 It’s still impressive.

 The French began building them in 1745 and British finished them in 1759 after they defeated the French at the Plains of Abraham.
 The British then tore down 20 feet of the walls when they left the area in case they wanted to invade the city once more.
 (Smart thinking, eh?)

-The walls can still be seen at the four key places in Quebec City we put in a bullet point list below.
-They were initially created in the 17th through 19th centuries, yet some have been through structural rebuilds in more recent times.
+You can experience the walls at four key places in Quebec City; we put them in a list below.
+Though they were initially created in the 17th through 19th centuries, some have gone through more recent structural rebuilds.

 - Porte Saint-Jean, on Rue Saint-Jean near Rue d’Auteuil.